 3.4.2 @met — metrical patterns

 The metrical pattern, or “templates”, of stanzas will be encoded according to the conventional name of meters as values of the attribute @met in the element <lg>.
 If a given <div> is entirely composed of stanzas of a given type, you may state the @met on the <div>.
 The metrical pattern for each child <lg> is then inherited from the parent <div>, and doesn’t need to be repeated.
 Nonetheless, it is possible to record a divergence from the pattern declared on the parent element by adding an attribute @real on the <lg>, as described in §3.4.4.
-The list of names allowed is given in the EGD, Tables 3 and 6 of Appendix B. Contact the authors if you require any additions.
+The value of @met recorded in an <lg> element will only be displayed if you use a @rend attribute with the value “met”.
+A first list of names is given in the EGD, Tables 3 and 6 in Appendix B; a second one specific to manuscripts has been established and made into XML.

 If you cannot put a name to the meter in your edition, you can still use @met to record the prosodic template using prosodic code.
 Follow the conventions presented in Table 2 of Appendix B in the EGD.
 This prosodic notation is also used for the attribute @real on the <l> element, to which we now turn.